loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ## Sleep Mode And Wake-Up

-Both continuous-promotion vCluster templates use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD cluster health checks do not constantly wake sleeping vClusters.
+Both continuous-promotion vCluster templates use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD cluster health checks do not constantly wake sleeping vCluster instances.

 Because of that, sleeping-stage promotions now use two wake-up paths: